mikluke/golang-guideline/testing/README.md

 #### What should I do if my code is already done?

 Definitely, you should cover your code with tests.
-If this looks like impossible, revise your code' design. **Good designed code is always testable.**
+If this looks like impossible, revise your code' design. **Well-designed code is always testable.**

 #### What can I do if my manager says that writing tests is a very complicated business?